SamChenYu/JavaChessEngine/README.md

 # JavaChessEngine
-In-Progress Chess Engine Developed With The MiniMax Algorithm.
+In-Progress Chess Engine Developed With The MiniMax Algorithm Built From Scratch.

 Current Estimated Elo (Depth 4) at 1150